benjaminmordaunt/fpga-serial-mem-tester-1/README.md

 FPGA Serial Mem Tester Version 1 by Timothy Stotts

+## Changes by Benjamin Mordaunt
+This fork outputs information about the state of the Serial Flash using the Digilent Pmod OLED RGB instead of the 16x2 character LCD.

 ## Description
 A small FPGA project of different implementations for testing a N25Q Serial Flash.